lidofinance/lido-improvement-proposals/LIPS/lip-41.md

   </tbody>
 </table>

 **Bunker finalization delay.** `BUNKER_FINALIZATION_DELAY_EPOCHS` replaces the associated-slashing and negative-rebase borders.
-Its initial `9,000` epochs are calibrated against, rather than added to, three horizons:
+The delay is cause-independent: while either activation check remains true, the same Bunker border applies.
+The initial `9,000`-epoch delay covers three relevant horizons:

 - **Legacy negative-rebase limit — 2,250 epochs (10 days):** the maximum shift used by the current negative-rebase border.
 - **Slashing horizon — 8,192 epochs (about 36.4 days):** the minimum time before a slashed validator becomes withdrawable under the [target fork's inherited rules](https://ethereum.github.io/consensus-specs/specs/electra/beacon-chain/#modified-slash_validator).
-- **Full Lido exit — approximately 8,450 epochs (about 37.6 days):** in a protocol-wide incident, exit churn can keep the last affected validators non-withdrawable beyond the base slashing horizon under the [Gloas exit rules](https://eips.ethereum.org/EIPS/eip-8061) inherited by the target fork.
+- **Full Lido exit — approximately 8,450 epochs (about 37.6 days):** if all Lido validators are slashed, exit churn can keep the last affected validators non-withdrawable beyond the base slashing horizon under the [Gloas exit rules](https://eips.ethereum.org/EIPS/eip-8061) inherited by the target fork.

 `9,000` epochs equal 40 days and 40 [Accounting Oracle frames](https://docs.lido.fi/contracts/accounting-oracle/#report-cycle), covering the longest estimate with about 550 epochs of margin.
-The full-exit estimate assumes Lido at no more than 25% of active stake and no material pre-existing exit queue.
-If these assumptions or the fork rules no longer hold, the delay provides a 40-day response window while Bunker Mode remains active for [pausing the Withdrawal Queue](https://docs.lido.fi/guides/protocol-levers/#emergency-pause) and updating the parameter.
+The full-exit estimate assumes Lido at no more than 25% of active stake and no material exit demand ahead of or concurrent with Lido exits.

+If these assumptions or the fork rules no longer hold, responders must [pause the Withdrawal Queue](https://docs.lido.fi/guides/protocol-levers/#emergency-pause) or update the parameter.
+While Bunker Mode remains active, the 40-day delay is the available response window for requests held by the Bunker border.
 The delay should remain a whole number of frames, although the oracle does not enforce this.

-The threshold rationale below uses a calibration baseline of 9 million ETH of Lido exposure, 40 million ETH of active network stake, and a representative one-frame CL rebase of about 630 ETH.
+The calibration below assumes 9 million ETH of Lido exposure, 40 million ETH of active network stake, and a representative one-frame CL rebase of about 630 ETH when estimating foregone rewards.

-**Direct Lido slashing threshold.** The initial `5,000 ppm` threshold activates when 0.5% of Lido exposure is non-withdrawable and slashed.
-At the calibration baseline, this is 45,000 ETH.
-With no other recent slashings, normal finality, and no replacement stake, the modeled total shortfall over the full slashing horizon is about 350 ETH.
-This is roughly half of the baseline one-frame CL rebase and is spread across many reports, so the threshold remains an early trigger.
+**Base slashing impact rate.** The initial `5,000 ppm` value estimates cumulative incident effects independent of other network slashings as 0.5% of non-withdrawable slashed Lido balance.
+Under normal finality and no replacement stake, the calibration model combines the [initial slashing penalty](https://ethereum.github.io/consensus-specs/specs/electra/beacon-chain/#modified-slash_validator), continuing [source and target penalties](https://ethereum.github.io/consensus-specs/specs/altair/beacon-chain/#get_flag_index_deltas), and foregone CL rewards into a shortfall of about 0.44% relative to the no-slashing case over the 8,192-epoch horizon, rounded up to 0.5%.
+This is a cumulative severity estimate, not a prediction of the loss in one report.
+The correlated penalty is added separately through the current network slashing factor.

-**Correlated slashing threshold.** At the calibration baseline, the initial `40 ppm` threshold corresponds to a correlated-loss proxy of about 360 ETH, slightly more than half of the one-frame CL rebase.
-With a proportional slashing multiplier of `3`, larger network incidents activate the correlated check with less than 0.5% of Lido exposure slashed.
+**Slashing impact threshold.** At the calibration baseline, the initial `40 ppm` threshold represents about 360 ETH of estimated cumulative impact.
+Together with the base impact rate, it makes a fresh Lido-only incident cross the boundary at about 44,000 ETH, or 0.48% of Lido exposure, while larger network incidents require less Lido stake to be slashed.
+Across a 20–25% Lido share of active network stake, the Lido-only boundary remains approximately 0.47–0.50%; a materially lower share requires recalibration.

 **Default requests border.** `requestTimestampMargin` increases from 20 to 24 epochs.
-The retired abnormal-rebase classifier looked back up to [23 epochs](https://research.lido.fi/t/withdrawals-for-lido-on-ethereum-bunker-mode-design-and-implementation/3890/4), so 24 epochs preserves that horizon with one epoch of alignment margin.
+The retired abnormal-rebase classifier sampled CL balance changes beginning 1 and [23 epochs](https://research.lido.fi/t/withdrawals-for-lido-on-ethereum-bunker-mode-design-and-implementation/3890/4) before the reference epoch.
+A 24-epoch margin keeps requests created during the longer sampled interval ineligible for the same report, with one epoch for alignment.
+It does not reproduce the classifier's ability to activate Bunker Mode and hold older requests.

 The proposal is activated no earlier than Glamsterdam.
-These calibrations are revalidated against the final target-fork specification before activation and whenever the Accounting Oracle frame, Lido exposure, or representative CL income changes materially.
+These calibrations are revalidated against the final target-fork specification before activation and whenever the Accounting Oracle frame, Lido share of active stake, or representative CL income changes materially.

 ### Implementation and activation

 The proposal requires a new Accounting Oracle daemon release and an Accounting Oracle consensus-version bump; no contract upgrade is required.

-The daemon replaces the abnormal-rebase classifier, future slashing-penalty prediction, and the two existing Bunker finalization borders with the activation and finalization rules specified above.
+The daemon implements the activation and finalization rules specified above.

 After the preceding report has been processed and while the Withdrawal Queue is in Turbo Mode, all Accounting Oracle instances are upgraded.
 The following on-chain changes are then required:

-- add `BUNKER_FINALIZATION_DELAY_EPOCHS`, `BUNKER_LIDO_SLASHED_SHARE_THRESHOLD_PPM`, and `BUNKER_CORRELATED_LOSS_THRESHOLD_PPM` to `OracleDaemonConfig`;
+- add `BUNKER_FINALIZATION_DELAY_EPOCHS`, `BUNKER_BASE_SLASHING_IMPACT_RATE_PPM`, and `BUNKER_SLASHING_IMPACT_THRESHOLD_PPM` to `OracleDaemonConfig`;
 - unset `NORMALIZED_CL_REWARD_PER_EPOCH`, `NORMALIZED_CL_REWARD_MISTAKE_RATE_BP`, `REBASE_CHECK_NEAREST_EPOCH_DISTANCE`, `REBASE_CHECK_DISTANT_EPOCH_DISTANCE`, and `FINALIZATION_MAX_NEGATIVE_REBASE_EPOCH_SHIFT` in `OracleDaemonConfig`;
 - change `OracleReportSanityChecker.requestTimestampMargin` from 7,680 to 9,216 seconds;
 - bump the Accounting Oracle consensus version.